 But over the years, the line has been blurred, and much of this has to do with the language.
 United Nations Cultural Organization or UNESCO has rated Manchu as one language at imminent threat of extinction.
 Very few Manchu people in China can even speak Manchuarian anymore.

 The extinction of the Manchu language happened very quickly after the fall of the Qing Dynasty in 1911.
 Manchu was once the official language of the Qing dynasty, as it was spoken at the Chinese royal court and in the government.

 In China today, it would be very hard to tell the difference between Han Chinese and Manchu Chinese; most Manchu people have assimilated fully into Chinese society.

 At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.

 Manchu VS. Ming, Differences Explained

 The Manchu is a group of people who are also known as Manchurians.
 They ruled China from 1644 to 1911 and are considered China’s last dynasty.
 Ming is not a group of people but is a dynasty of China led by Han Chinese.
 The Ming Dynasty ruled China from 1368 to 1644.

 What Happened To The Manchu People In China?

 After the collapse of the Qing Dynasty, the Manchu people continued to live in China.
 The Chinese government categorizes the Manchu people as a Chinese ethnic group.
-It is estimated that just over 10 million Manchu ethnic minorities live mainly in the Northeastern area of China.
+It is estimated that just over 10 million Manchu ethnic minorities live mainly in Northeastern China.